Catherine Pégard

-Catherine Pégard (born 5 August 1954) is a French political journalist.
-She has spent most of her career at Le Point where she was editor.
-In 2007, she was appointed adviser to President of France, Nicolas Sarkozy, and in charge of the "political center" at the Élysée Palace from March 2008.
-Since 2011, she has headed Public Establishment of the Palace, Museum and National Estate of Versailles that administer the Palace of Versailles.
-Pégard was awarded Chevalier de la Légion d'honneur in 2012.
+Catherine Jacqueline Alice Pégard (/fr/; born 5 August 1954) is a French politician and former journalist.
+She was appointed Minister of Culture by President Emmanuel Macron on 26 February 2026.

+Pégard spent most of her career at Le Point where she was editor-in-chief from 1995 to 2007.
+In May 2007, she was appointed adviser to President Nicolas Sarkozy, and was in charge of the "political centre" at the Élysée from March 2008.
+From 2011 to 2024, she headed the Public Establishment of the Palace, Museum and National Estate of Versailles which administers the Palace of Versailles.

 Early career

 Pégard was born in Le Havre and after high school had her first experience with journalism under the leadership of Roger Campion, the editor of the local Le Havre Libre.

 After studying history and political science, Pégard began her journalistic career in 1977.
 From 1978 to 1982, she wrote about politics in Le Quotidien de Paris.

 At Le Point

 Pégard joined Le Point as a political journalist in 1982.
 She covered in particular the area of parliamentary news.
 When Denis Jeambar became editor-in-chief in 1988, as well as editor-in-chief of the political and cultural departments, Pégard became his assistant.
 After Jeambar left and became general director of Europe 1 in 1995, Pégard took over as editor-in-chief of Le Point.

 Pégard published a weekly "Political notebook" in Le Point fed from the backstage of politics.
 At the same time, she discussed political news on Radio Classique with Jean-Marc Lech.
 From October 2004, she also co-hosted the show Les Femmes et les Patrons d'abord ("The Women and the Patrons First") on Paris Première alongside Alexandra Golovanoff.